vahyno/personal-portfolio/README.md

+# Michal's Portfolio

+This is Michal Vacek's software development portfolio.

 # Learn Git Training

 This assignment has 2 goals: it lets you practice using Git and GitHub, and also gives you practice creating a site.